tannewt/wa-law.org/house/2021-22/README.md

 * [HB 2091](/bill/2021-22/hb/2091/) - Creating pathways to recovery from addiction by eliminating an obsolete tax preference for the warehousing of opioids and other drugs.
 (Remote testimony.)

 Executive Session
-* [HB 1921](/bill/2021-22/hb/1921/) - Concerning the valuation of property related to renewable energy for the purposes of property tax and providing for a payment in lieu of taxes for renewable energy facilities.
 * [HB 1035](/bill/2021-22/hb/1035/) - Providing local governments with options to grant rent relief and preserve affordable housing in their communities.
 * [HB 1841](/bill/2021-22/hb/1841/) - Incentivizing rental of accessory dwelling units to low-income households.
 * [HB 1666](/bill/2021-22/hb/1666/) - Clarifying the method for determining the value of specified tangible personal property incorporated as part of certain public infrastructure for the purposes of use tax and business and occupation tax.